The Shield: Season 7

 Season 7 premiered on September 2, 2008, and concluded on November 25, 2008, consisting of 13 episodes.
 Mackey and Aceveda discover the Mexican cartel is looking to influence Farmington, and work with ICE to take them down.
 Mackey also uses the opportunity to secure a position at ICE in exchange for immunity for his crimes on the Strike Team.
 The Barn gains significant evidence to arrest the Strike Team.
 Vendrell attempts to kill Mackey, but it goes awry, making him and his family fugitives.
 With no hold over Mackey, he kills himself and his family.
 Mackey successfully busts the cartel for ICE, but betrays Gardocki, who is arrested for the Strike Team's crimes.
 Dutch focuses on a kid he is certain will become a serial killer.
 Sofer attempts to keep Mackey out of their son's life.
 Corrine, scared when she finally realizes everything Vic is, takes her children into federal witness protection.
 Claudette and Dutch make one final attempt to get evidence to arrest Mackey, but he is shielded by his deal with ICE; however, Vic then learns that he will be required to work as a desk analyst at ICE, with no official power or responsibilities.
-The series ends as Mackey, hearing sirens in the distance, holsters his gun (which he was supposed to surrender as a condition of his deal) and walks out, his destination unknown.
+The series ends as Mackey, hearing sirens in the distance, holsters his gun and walks out, his destination unknown.